jmajaca/show-off/README.md

 ### show off api

-Application that is desgined as Backend for Frontend.
+Application that is designed as Backend for Frontend.
 It's main task is to dispatch requests (after processing them) on other APIs when request is received from frontend.

 Other services with which this application interacts are detection-api and recognition-api for synchronous calls and